standardebooks/manual/8-typography.rst

 			<p><i xml:lang="haw">ʻŌlelo Hawaiʻi</i></p>

 	#.
-Rarely, in older texts some commonly-recongizable last names were rendered using a left single quotation mark (:utf:`‘` or U+2018) instead of a superscript :string:`c`.
-This is a matter of typography and not actual spelling, and is to the expected modern spelling of the last name.
+Rarely, in older texts some common last names are rendered using a left single quotation mark (:utf:`‘` or U+2018) instead of a superscript :string:`c`.
+This is a matter of typography, and is not the actual spelling of such names.
+These names are changed to their equivalent modern spelling.

 		.. class:: wrong